IgniteUI/app-builder-docfx/en/ai/getting-started.md

 ### Useful Patterns for More Precise Results

 > [!NOTE]
-> Consider these patterns as recomendations, you can always use the regular prompt descriptions phrasing.
+> Consider these patterns as recommendations; you can always use regular prompt descriptions phrasing.

 #### Pattern 1: Combined Layout and Component Prompts
 For more structured outputs that combine layout and detailed component configurations, users can specify an overall screen design with multiple sections.
 For instance: